pennyfarrell/minecraft-club/README.md

 Stammer Minecraft Club is meant to be fun, playful and welcoming with appeal to both young people and their parents/guardians.
 The Navigation bar makes finding the necessary information simple and the layout is responsive.
 All hypertext links open in a new page.
 The sign up form invites the parents/guardians to sign up to the relevant group.

+## Logo and Matching Favicon

+The logo is placed alongside the page header which is visible on each page.
+The image selected was a creeper face which is strongly associated with Minecraft and worked well as a small image.
+Alternative images associated with Minecraft would not have scaled down well, so character skins or Mobs were not used.
+There are two facial expressions of creeper heads (sad or smiling) so the smiling version was used to indicate that this is a fun game and promote the expectation of a positive experience.
+For continuity, the logo was also converted to a Favicon.

 ## Home Page

 The Home Page has information and testimonials which illustrate the experience of club members to give first-hand descriptions of the real experience of being a club member.
 There are images showing the creations built in Minecraft during club sessions.
 There is a video narrated by a club member who stammers which aims to reassure potential new members that it really is ok to stammer in the club and to hear the voice of a real member.
 There is a description of the club groups which shows the age range that can attend and the schedule of sessions.
 The images are positioned to slightly reveal the next image and entice the user to scroll down the entire page.